What/Who is Bakchormeeboy?

 In addition, as an online platform, we aim to be the first to publish reviews and articles, catching the opening nights of most of the performances we watch in order to release the reviews within 48 hours or less to boost ticket sales and provide timely, accurate coverage.
 Our posts always link back to the ticketing channels where readers can buy tickets, and we provide listings of upcoming arts events in a handy calendar in the tabs above.
 We never demand for financial payment for our arts reviews, as we feel that it would compromise on the quality and accuracy of the article, and it’s all we can do to help support and grow the local arts scene in our own way.

 The name Bakchormeeboy came about because we wanted to pick something fiercely local, and is a bit of a misnomer in that we aren’t food bloggers.
 But in a sense, it’s also accurate because the Singapore arts scene is a smorgasbord of different ingredients that make it up, and on this website, you’ll find everything you want to fill your curious palate with, arts and entertainment-wise.

 How can I contribute to Bakchormeeboy?

-We’re always on the hunt for more arts events and festivals to cover, so do email us at email@example.com if you have any suggestions or would like us to feature your company/show/event.
-In addition, we’re also interested in getting new writers on board, as we continue to expand on our coverage.
+We’re always on the lookout for arts events and festivals to cover, so do email us at firstname.lastname@example.org if you have any suggestions or would like us to feature your company/show/event.
+In addition, we’re interested in getting new writers on board, as we continue to expand on our coverage.
 Same thing – email us, preferably with a CV and/or writing sample of your most recently watched show, and we’ll get back to you soonest 🙂